Pure Nintendo Magazine: History

-Name Change to 'PNM'
+Name change to 'PNM'

 Starting with Issue 10 (April/May 2013) of Pure Nintendo Magazine, the design of the magazine was updated and the name was shortened to "PNM," which stands for Pure Nintendo Magazine, instead of Pure Nintendo.
 This was partly inspired by the change in design but was also influenced by Nintendo.

-Shift To Digital Only Format
+Shift to digital only format

-As of June 2014, Pure Nintendo officially announced that they have discontinued print subscriptions.
+In June 2014, Pure Nintendo officially announced that it would discontinue print subscriptions.
 PNM is still available in digital format.
 Individual print issues are still available for purchase even though print subscriptions are no longer available.

+Shift back to print

+In 2023, Pure Nintendo released print subscriptions through Patreon.
+It also discontinued the iOS/Android apps.

 Logo

 The PNM logo has gone through four iterations: